vdukhovni/danecheck/README.md

       DOMAIN                   check the specified DOMAIN (default: ".")

 When scanning the root domain, what's checked is secure retrieval of the root DNSKEY and SOA RRSets.
 Similarly, when scanning a top-level domain, what's checked is secure retrieval of its DS, DNSKEY and SOA records.
 For all other domains, MX records, address records and TLSA records are retrieved and must be DNSSEC signed.

-Each MX host is expected to have TLSA records, an SMTP connection is made to each address of each such MX host (with the `-A` option connections are made to all MX hosts).
-A TLS handshake is performed to retrieve the hosts's certificate chain which is verified against the DNS TLSA records.
-If anything is unavailable, insecure or wrong, a non-zero exit code is returned.
+Each MX host is expected to have TLSA records, an SMTP connection is made to each address of each such MX host (with the '-A' option connections are made to all MX hosts).
+A TLS handshake is performed to retrieve the hosts's certificate chain which is verified against the DNS TLSA RRs If anything is unavailable, insecure or wrong, a non-zero exit code is returned.

+The '-D' option can be used multiple times to skip SMTP connections to MX hosts that are expected to be down.
+The '-U' option inverts the action of the '-D' option, and connects to only those MX hosts that are specified via the '-D' option (none if no such hosts are specified).

 Reserved addresses include the address blocks from the IANA IPv4 and IPv6 special purpose address registries: